Catherine Jordan values her small classes and caring professors

 July 5, 2019 - Author: Lindsey Murphy

 Catherine Jordan is from Grand Rapids, MI and is pursuing a certificate program in Landscape and Nursery Management.
+We asked Catherine a few questions about herself:

 Why did you choose Horticulture and this specific program?